So you’re broke and you think it’s not fair, right? And you can’t help but wonder why am I poor? when everyone around you seems to be rich.

 11. Don’t Eat Out

-If you stop eating out, think about how much money you will save.
-Treat yourself to a healthy home-cooked meal instead and bank the savings.
+If you stopped eating out completely, think about how much money you would save as a result.
+Treat yourself to a healthy home-cooked meal every night and bank the savings instead.

 12. Track Where Your Money Goes